jaysee260/articles/README.md

 1. `git clone https://github.com/jsdev17/articles.git`
 1. `cd articles`
 1. `npm install`
+1. `npm start`

+#### NOTE
+Running `npm start` will use `webpack-dev-server` to serve the application on a live development server, and will open the application on your browser automatically.

+_If_ (and only if) you wish to test if production intended builds are successful, follow these steps:

 1. `npm run build`
-1. open `./dist/index.html` in your browser
+1. open `./dist/index.html` in your browser.

-#### NOTE
-To serve the application using webpack-dev-server (with hot reloading :fire: ), run `npm run dev` instead of `npm run build`; page will open automatically on default browser. _This_ approach is recommended.

 [api]: https://www.stellarbiotechnologies.com/media/press-releases/json